NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Experiments I: Constrained Commonsense Generation

-In Table~\ref{tab:comGen_result_decode}, we first present comparisons across different decoding methods based on a supervised sequence-to-sequence model, UniLM.
-As will be seen in later experiments, UniLM is the best performing model for \textsc{CommonGen} in a supervised setting.
+In Table~\ref{tab:comGen_result_decode}, we first present comparisons across different decoding methods based on a supervised sequence-to-sequence model, GPT2.
 The key observations are:

-\begin{enumerate} \item \textsc{NeuroLogic} outperforms all other previous decoding methods, both constrained and unconstrained, with respect to all metrics and often with a significant margin. \item \textsc{NeuroLogic} not only attains high constraint satisfaction (\textsc{coverage}), it also substantially improves the generation quality as quantified through \textsc{rouge, bleu, meteor, cider} and \textsc{spice}. \item In comparison, all of the previous constrained decoding methods \cite{hokamp-liu-2017-lexically, post-vilar-2018-fast, hu-etal-2019-improved} attain high constraint satisfaction at the cost of generation quality, as their generation quality is all lower than that of unconstrained decoding methods such as Top-$p$ sampling \cite{holtzman2019curious} and greedy decoding. \end{enumerate}
+\begin{enumerate}[wide, labelwidth=!,listparindent=0pt, labelindent=0pt,noitemsep,topsep=0pt,parsep=2pt,leftmargin =*] \item \textsc{NeuroLogic} outperforms all other previous decoding methods, both constrained and unconstrained, with respect to all metrics and often with a significant margin. \item \textsc{NeuroLogic} not only attains high constraint satisfaction (\textsc{coverage}), it also improves the generation quality as quantified over \textsc{Rouge, Bleu, Meteor, Cide}r, and \textsc{Spice}. \item In comparison, all previous constrained decoding methods \cite{hokamp-liu-2017-lexically, post-vilar-2018-fast, hu-etal-2019-improved} attain high constraint satisfaction at the cost of generation quality; being outperformed here by conventional beam search with a large margin. \end{enumerate}

-The second and the third points above demonstrate that the improved logical expressiveness of \textsc{NeuroLogic} together with the effective search strategy leads to generation that is both higher quality while satisfying the constraints the most effectively.
+The second and the third points above demonstrate that the improved logical expressiveness of \textsc{NeuroLogic} together with the effective search strategy leads to generation that is both higher quality and satisfies the constraints the most effectively.